 I love cinnamon.
 Love it.
-It’s actually my favorite spice to bake with, but I haven’t gotten much of a chance to use it yet since it’s not typically a summer spice and I’ve only been recipe blogging since April.
-That being said, I do have a few recipes featuring cinnamon, but I plan to add a ton more this coming fall and winter!
+It’s actually my favorite spice to bake with (see all of my recipes with cinnamon!), but I haven’t gotten much of a chance to use it yet since it’s not typically a summer spice and I’ve only been recipe blogging since April.

 Amy helped me make this cake completely gluten-y (that’s the opposite of GF if you didn’t know), so if you’re looking for the gluten-free version, head over to Amy’s original recipe.
 As per her suggestion, I did swap out almond meal for ground flaxseed simply for texture’s sake.
 So… If you don’t mind gluten in your cake, let’s get started.

 If you’ve never had chai, it is a spicy blend of fennel seed, cardamom, cloves, cinnamon, and ginger.
 It is a supremely fragrant black tea, and when combined with hot milk and a little sugar, it becomes one killer cold weather beverage.
 I’m not a tea drinker at all, but hand me a cup of chai and I will drink up every last drop!

 You’ll start by steeping 2 chai tea bags in some warm milk.
 It’s important you don’t let the milk boil as you will lose a lot of your moisture to evaporation.
 Once steeped, the bags actually get cut open and the plethora of spices packed into that tea bag are let loose to roam around in the milk to kick the spice up a notch (or three).

 This step smells amazing.
 And guess what?
 It only gets better from here, because the cream cheese frosting slathered on top is flavored with the same spices that you’ll find inside the cake.
 Really, this goes nowhere but up.